OVOLO Goes Global With SLH

-(MENAFN- Media OutReach Newswire) Ovolo Hotels signs strategic brand alliance with Small Luxury Hotels of the World LONDON, UK - Media OutReach Newswire - 28 February 2024 - In a landmark partnership poised to elevate Ovolo Hotels' brand across the Asia-Pacific region and beyond, the designer hotel collection proudly announces a strategic brand alliance with Small Luxury Hotels of the World (SLH), encompassing its iconic boutique designer hotels across Hong Kong, Australia, and Bali.
+(MENAFN- Media OutReach Newswire) LONDON, UK - Media OutReach Newswire - 28 February 2024 - In a landmark partnership poised to elevate Ovolo Hotels' brand across the Asia-Pacific region and beyond, the designer hotel collection proudly announces a strategic brand alliance with Small Luxury Hotels of the World (SLH), encompassing its iconic boutique designer hotels across Hong Kong, Australia, and Bali.
 The partnership will see Ovolo Hotels expand its global presence through SLH's global sales, distribution, and marketing platforms.

 Ovolo Hotels, known for its avant-garde approach to tourism and hospitality; is a dynamic and innovative hotel brand with a collection of boutique designer hotels.
 Each Ovolo represents cutting-edge design, technological integration, and an unwavering commitment to sustainability, encapsulated in its distinctive 'Do Good.
 Feel Good.' policy and achieving the Bronze Benchmark across its Australian and Bali hotels from Earth Check, the world's leading certification, consulting, and advisory group for sustainable destinations and tourism organisations.